The importance of SEO for small businesses

 Understanding the local ecosystem: why proximity signals matter

-Case studies published by BrightLocal show that, for two businesses with a similar level of domain authority, the one whose address is located less than 1.5 km from the centre of the search area sees its click-through rate increase
+Case studies published by BrightLocal show that, for two businesses with a similar level of domain authority, the one whose address is located less than 1.5 km from the center of the search area sees its click-through rate increase

 by 23 %.
-This correlation between physical distance and visibility is reminiscent of how outdoor advertising works: the closer the sign, the more it holds the passer-by’s attention.
-Understanding these signals implies working on NAP (Name – Address – Phone) consistency across the entire web, correctly configuring the catchment area, and ensuring that geographic granularity is reflected right down to the URL structure (“\/city\/neighbourhood\/service ).
-It is also a lever for voice search, where 46 % of local queries are phrased as a question (“Where can I find a cobbler open now? ).
+This correlation between physical distance and visibility recalls how outdoor advertising works: the closer the sign, the more it captures the passerby’s attention.
+Understanding these signals implies working on NAP (Name – Address – Phone) consistency across the entire web, correctly configuring the service area, and ensuring that geographic granularity is reflected all the way down to the URL structure («\/city\/neighborhood\/service ).
+It is also a lever for voice search, where 46 % of local queries are phrased as a question («Where can I find a cobbler open now? ).

 Google’s Local Pack algorithm

-Optimise the Google Business Profile (GBP) listing
+Optimize the Google Business Profile (GBP) listing

 NAP consistency: audit and tools